Competitive Grant Programs: FAQs

 In many cases, yes.
 Specific restrictions may apply.
 Review the guidelines carefully.

-How will I know if a grant was awarded?
+How will I know if a grant is awarded?

-For most discretionary grants, you will receive an email, followed by a mailed letter and check.
-The letter will state the grant amount, funds that contributed to the grant and will contain information about accepting the award.
+For most discretionary grants, you will receive an email, followed by a mailed letter.
+The letter will state the grant amount and funds that contributed to the grant and will contain information about accepting the award.
 You can also view the status of all applications on the grants portal.

 To avoid delays, make sure the contact information and mailing address in your application is accurate.